id/deploy-frf/README.md

 Launch a $5 instance on DigitalOcean, install required software and configure it to serve your static web sites in a few simple steps

 ## Disclaimer
-Author take no responsibility for loss, inconvenience or injury resulting from following these instructions.
+Author takes no responsibility for loss, inconvenience or injury resulting from following these instructions.
 Do this on your own risk.

 ## How To